brian-team/brian2/docs_sphinx/user/equations.rst

   but rather a single value for the whole `NeuronGroup` or `Synapses`.
 A shared subexpression can only refer to other shared variables.
 *linked*
-  this means that a parameter refers to a parameter in another `NeuronGroup`.
+  this means that a parameter refers to a variable in another `NeuronGroup` or `SpatialNeuron`.
 See :ref:`linked_variables` for more details.

 Multiple flags may be specified as follows::